-Details of Fixed assets purchased out of Development Fund till FY 2017-18 are as under:
+Details of Fixed assets purchased out of Development Fund till FY 2018-19 are as under:

-Particulars As per Audited FS for FY 2016-17 (Closing balance) As per Audited FS for FY 2017-18 (for the year)# Total Utilisation of 4,15,01,602 2,64,41,255 6,79,42,857 Development Fund The state of the s facile of fixed assets (pure hased out
+Particulars As per Audited FS for FY 2016- 17 (Closing balance) As per Audited FS for FY 2017- 18 (for the year)# As per Audited FS for FY 2018-19 (for the year)# Total Utilisation of Development Fund 4,15,01,602 2,64,41,255 35,06,798 7,14,49,655

-#The school also need to take appropriate impact of sale of fixed assets (purchased out of development fund) of Rs.
-16,85,821 while deriving the balance of development fund utilization account.
+#The school also need to take appropriate impact of sale of fixed assets (purchased out of development fund) of Rs.16,85,821 and Rs.41,81,354 in FY 2017-18 and 2018-19 while deriving the balance of development fund utilization account.

 VI.
-The financial statements of the school revealed Rs.
-15,15,38,738 as on 31.03.2018 under "Facility Expansion Fund" which was created out of the General Reserve Fund and Income and Expenditure Account in the FY 2015-16, 2016-17 and 2017-18.
+The financial statements of the school revealed Rs.14,13,69,932 as on 31.03.2019 under "Facility Expansion Fund" which was created out of the General Reserve Fund and Income and Expenditure Account in the FY 2015-16, 2016-17 and 2017-18.
 As per the school, this fund shall be utilised (but not limited) for meeting the expansion plan relating to additional construction of rooms, additional storey, hostel and other important school facilities, purchase of land and construction of new school building, purchase/ replenishment of heavy items like vehicle, DG set/ Electrical items which relate to building, renovation of existing school buildings, various process improvement and cost reductions initiatives which include projects like solar energy, science lab innovation, technology advancement for school education.

 The similar observation was also noted in Directorate's order No. F.DE.15(98)/PSB/2019/1458-1462 dated 07.02.2019 issued post evaluation of fee increase proposal for academic session 2017-18.
 Since this fund was created out of surplus of the school, therefore it would be part of the free reserves available with the school.
-The reply submitted by the school post personal hearing was taken on record wherein the school explained that "For providing education to more and more students, it wherein the school explained that "For providing education to more and more students, it requires to have additional rooms, additional storey and related facilities.
+The reply submitted by the school post personal hearing was taken on record wherein the school explained that "For providing education to more and more students, it requires to have additional rooms, additional storey and related facilities.
 It would be illogical to treat these reserves as free and don't ask parents for fee hike.
 It is just asking employees to keep working on the same salary.
 If this is the phenomenon, it will impact quality of education".